 You can break this devastating cycle and restore your body to its natural, healthy balance.
 How?
 With targeted stress management herbs and botanicals.
 These amazing natural healers work incredibly well to calm even the most frazzled nervous systems.
 And when you combine them with other healthy stress relief practices, like regular meditation, your entire experience of life can change dramatically.

 It’s a series of physical reactions designed to help you avoid harm.
 Those reactions work well when the threat you’re facing is temporary, like a fender bender.

-But when stressors seem to come at you all the time—traffic, bills, 24/7 bad news cycle—that alarm system stays armed and ready, without any relief.
+But when stressors seem to come at you all the time—traffic, bills, 24/7 bad news cycle—that alarm system, driven by master alarm protein Galectin-3, stays armed and ready, without any relief.

 When your body’s normal stress response has a hard time turning itself off, it can trap you in a chronic stress cycle.
 And that can take a terrible toll on your mental and physical health.

 In fact, scientists have discovered that chronic stress connects to many serious conditions and diseases,1 including:

 · Heart disease3

 · Alzheimer’s disease5